stripe-archive/react-stripe-elements/.github/API_REVIEW.md

 #### Alternatives

 > How else could we implement this feature?
-Are there any workarounds?
+> Are there any existing workarounds that would offer the same functionality?
 > Why should we chose this implementation over another?

 <!-- TODO -->